The story of life on Earth (v1.1)

 decode deep time.

-- Fascinating Evolution Example: An amazing, concrete example of evolution in action
+- [An Interesting Example of Evolution: The Hardiest Animal on Earth! (v1.1)] - An amazing, concrete example of evolution in action

 The story of life begins in the dark, volatile environments of early Earth, establishing the foundational machinery of cellular survival.